Hakkoda Lifts & Terrain

 Hakkoda Ski and Snowboard Terrain

 The Hakkoda Ropeway is a dream come true for powder hounds and back-country enthusiasts.
-The snowfall at Hakkoda is abundant, and in the height of winter it doesn’t seem to stop dumping!
-The Hakkoda ski area terrain is also abundant.
-There’s a bit of fun to be had in the small zone off the chair lift.
-More fun can be had in the Hakkoda ropeway (cable car) serviced backcountry-type terrain, and even further frivolity can be had in the backcountry beyond the ropeway especially if you incorporate road drops.
+The snowfall at Hakkoda is abundant, and in the height of winter it dumps a lot!
+The overall Hakkoda terrain is also abundant.
+There’s a bit of fun to be had in the small zone off the Hakkoda ski area chair lift.
+More fun can be had in the Hakkoda Ropeway (cable car) serviced backcountry-type terrain, and even further frivolity can be had in the backcountry beyond the ropeway, especially if you incorporate road drops.

 Lifts